CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     ![Open in Command Prompt](../media/maven2.jpg)

 1. Once confirmed, Maven will create the project, and provide a sample App.java.
-For any Java class created in the project, VS Code's Java Extension will provide "run" and "debug" links directly in the code:
+For any Java class created in the project, VS Code's Java Extension will provide "run" and "debug" links directly in the code.
+Clicking "run" will compile and run your Java code:

     ![Open in Command Prompt](../media/maven3.jpg)